vassvik/minimal-rift/README.md

 The program is written in a straightforward sequential manner, which I hope is instructive.
 There are a few comments scattered around to give some context and links for further reading.

 For extending the program, consider looking at `ovr_GetEyePoses` for pose information (position and orientation) for the HMD, `ovr_GetTrackingState` for pose information for the controllers, and `ovr_GetInputState` to get controller input state (buttons, sticks).
 The orientations are regular quaternions.
-See `ovrMatrix4f_Projection` to get the perspective projection matrices per eye, and consider using the quaternions directly instead of a view matrix.
+See `ovrMatrix4f_Projection` to get the perspective projection matrices per eye.
+Consider using the quaternions from the SDK directly instead of a view matrix, for simplicity and clarity.

 A simple vertex shader might look something like this:
 ```glsl